Best Supplements for Reduced Depression Symptoms

 - Low evidence3 studies

-- LowLactobacillus helveticus Rosell-52Across 4 studies, 4 reported beneficial effects of Lactobacillus helveticus Rosell-52 on reducing depression symptoms, with 2 statistically significant findings.
-The predominant effect size was moderate, as indicated by a 2025 meta-analysis reporting a significant moderate effect (SMD, -0.55; 95% CI, -1.04 to -0.06).
-Evidence was derived primarily from reviews and one meta-analysis, with no specific dose range consistently reported.4 beneficial4 studies
+- LowLactobacillus helveticus Rosell-52Across 4 studies, all reported beneficial effects of Lactobacillus helveticus Rosell-52 on depression symptoms, with effect sizes ranging from small to moderate.
+The most robust evidence comes from a 2025 meta-analysis of 7 RCTs showing a statistically significant moderate reduction in depressive symptoms (p = 0.03; SMD, -0.55; 95% CI, -1.04 to -0.06).
+Probiotics appear particularly beneficial in adults, though the evidence base is small and primarily derived from reviews and a single meta-analysis.4 beneficial4 studies

-- LowBifidobacterium bifidum Rosell-71Across 3 studies (2 reviews and 1 meta-analysis of RCTs), 3 reported beneficial moderate-sized effects of Bifidobacterium bifidum Rosell-71 on reducing depressive symptoms.
-Two findings were statistically significant, including a meta-analysis showing a moderate effect (SMD -0.55; 95% CI -1.04 to -0.06; p=0.03).
-Doses, forms, and study durations were not consistently reported, limiting dose-specific conclusions.3 beneficial3 studies
+- LowBifidobacterium bifidum Rosell-71Across 3 studies, all reported beneficial moderate-sized effects of Bifidobacterium bifidum Rosell-71 (as part of probiotic blends) on reducing depressive symptoms.
+Two of three studies reported statistically significant findings, including a 2025 meta-analysis showing a significant reduction (p=0.03; SMD=-0.55).
+The most-studied dose and form were not consistently reported, and populations included adults with depression or general adult samples.3 beneficial3 studies